-Fields Description Notes Fields Data Type Description Identifies the type of data that will be stored in the field.
+Fields Description Notes Data Type Identifies the type of data that will be stored in the field.
 The data type controls which other properties are enabled or disabled for that type of data.
 This field contains a list of the following values: Binary: The field can contain binary data, which is a coding system that represents data using a series of numbers.
 Binary fields cannot be displayed on a datasheet.
 Numeric: The field can contain numeric data.
-On a datasheet, numeric fields appear as text boxes, into which users can type values, or dropdown lists, from which users can select a valid value.
+On a datasheet, numeric fields appear as text boxes, into which users can type values, or drop-down lists, from which users can select a valid value.
 Date: The field can contain date and time data.
 On a datasheet, date fields display a text box into which users can type a date and time.
-The pop-up Calendar is also available on datasheets and allows users to select a date and enter the desired time. • Character: The field can contain any combination of characters up to the limit specified by the value in the Edit Length text box.
-On a datasheet, character fields appear as text boxes, into which users can type values, or drop-down lists, from which users can select a valid value.
+The pop-up Calendar is also available on datasheets and allows users to select a date and enter the desired time.
+Character: The field can contain any combination of characters up to the limit specified by the value in the Edit Length text box.
+On a datasheet, character fields appear as text boxes, into which users can type values, or drop-down lists, from which users can also access the taxit value.
 Text: The field can contain any combination of characters with no limit.
 On a datasheet, text fields appear as text boxes into which users can type the desired value.
 From text fields, users can also access the text editor, which provides more space for typing data and offers a spell-checking feature.
 Logical: The field can contain a value that represents the equivalent of True or False.
 On a datasheet, logical fields appear as check boxes.
-Users can select the check box to specify a value of True or clear the check box to specify a value of False.
-If you create a new logical field for a family that already contains records, the field will be set to Null instead of False in all the existing records.
-Integer: The field can contain data in integer format.
+Users can select the check box to specify a value of False.
+If you create a new logical field for a family that already contains records, the field accepts a 32-bit value without decimals in it.
+Logical: The field can contain data in long format.
 On a datasheet, numeric fields appear as text boxes.
 You can enter values in the field or select a valid value from the drop-down lists.
-The field accepts a 32-bit value without decimals in it.
-Long: The field can contain data in long format.
-On a datasheet, numeric fields appear as text boxes.
-You can enter values in the field or select a valid value from the drop-down lists.
 The field accepts a 64-bit value without decimals in it.
-Double: The field can contain data in double format.
-On a datasheet, numeric fields appear as text boxes.
-You can enter values in the field or select a valid value from the drop-down lists.
-The field accepts a 64-bit floating point number.
-Decimal: The field can contain data in decimal format.
-On a datasheet, numeric fields appear as text boxes.
-You can enter values in the field or select a valid value from the drop-down lists.
-The field accepts a 128-bit floating number with higher precision.
-Note: Use the Decimal data type only if you are storing financial or other similar data that requires maximum precision.
-For other measurement data, use float or double to reduce the computing overload.
+Double: The field can contain d